sas41/ProcessAffinityControlTool/README.md

             toggle
 -----------------------------------------------------------
     apply
-	    Applies the changes made since 1st run or last [apply].
+        Applies changes immediately and resets timer.
+        This is not required, as PACT will usually apply changes made on it's next scan.

         Syntax:
             apply

         Example:
             apply
 -----------------------------------------------------------
     save
         Saves the config to executable directory.
         On next run, this config will be applied.

         Syntax:
             save

         Example:
             save
 -----------------------------------------------------------